Geodesic slice sampling on the sphere: Geodesic Slice Sampling in

 Another quality measure is the geodesic or great circle distance between successive samples given as

 An efficient MCMC algorithm should explore the sphere rapidly by making large leaps from one sample to the next.
-Again, we see in Fig.~\ref{fig:bing1-dist} a superior performance of geoSSS.
-The RWMH algorithm achieves only small jumps.
-As expected, HMC moves more rapidly over the sphere compared to RWMH, but it still cannot compete with the geodesic slice samplers.
+The great circle distance between successive samples (see Fig. \ref{fig:mix-vMF-d10-acf-kld-dist}C) shows that the slice samplers and mixture-MH explore the sphere more efficiently than HMC and RWMH.